InterClimate Network was launched in 2008 as the brainchild of its then Chair John Davidson OBE, co-founder and Chief Executive of Groundwork UK.

 In 2005 Paul retired, after serving for 14 years, as MP for North Cornwall.
 In addition to his relentless campaigning on a broad range of issues during his time in the House of Commons, Paul also served the Liberal Democrat Front Bench as Chief Whip and most recently as Shadow Leader of the House.

 Paul was subsequently made a working peer and introduced to the House of Lords.
-He is now Liberal Democrat spokesman in the Lords on constitutional reform issues, and served on the 2006 Joint Committee on Conventions, which examined and set out the relationship between the House of Lords and the House of Commons.
+He is now Liberal Democrat Spokesperson on Constitutional and Political Reform, and served on the 2006 Joint Committee on Conventions, which examined and set out the relationship between the House of Lords and the House of Commons.

 Paul and his wife, Nicky now live in a recently built sustainable, largely energy self-sufficient home in Nicky’s native Gloucestershire.